 Introduces students to common biological techniques including enzyme assays and DNA studies.
 Students are also introduced to experimental design, collection of data, and statistical analysis of data.
 Instruction in writing of scientific papers is also provided.
 Three hours per week.
 Concurrent or previous registration in Cellular and Molecular Biology (BIO-145).
+Nursing majors are not required to take BIO-145L.
 (0.2 course credit)